 Far from being rare occurrences, finding treasures at flea markets actually happens on a pretty regular basis: vintage pieces of furniture & clothing by renowned designers, jewelry, historical artifacts, silverware, crockery, and likes can regularly be found at flea markets around the world.

 Of course, finding a treasure that will resell for hundreds of thousands or even millions of dollars, is the exception – the rule being that the “average” flea market treasure will usually resell for a few times its purchase price.
 But we never know when luck strikes.
 Like in the case of these lucky few, who have accidentally discovered the works of great masters – ignored or forgotten – at the flea market.

 Here is the story of 9 amazing garage sales finds purchased for a few bucks, and that later turned out to be worth millions.

 #9.
 A Stolen Renoir (Estimates: $75,000 – $100,000)

 The painting with a lovely frame had a place of choice on the kitchen wall.
-Its owner was about to tear the brown paper that covered the back of the artwork, when her mother noticed the label on the other side of the frame and suggested to show it to an auction house.
+Its owner was about to tear the brown paper that covered the back of the artwork when her mother noticed the label on the other side of the frame and suggested showing it to an auction house.

 Estimated between $75,000 and $100,000, the small oil painting (23 cm x 14 cm) was about to be sold at an auction when a museum in Baltimore (Maryland, USA) discovered that this very painting had actually been stolen from its permanent exposition back in 1951.
 Paysage Bords de Seine was immediately withdrawn from sale.